-When I hear “Artiga,” I immediately think “energy.”
+When I hear “Artiga,” I immediately think of “energy.”
 Last summer, I had the good fortune of editing a gallery of Edgar Artiga’s recent work on a tight deadline, and the imagery he sent left my monitor sizzling.
 Edgar’s athletes popped off the screen with so much enthusiasm, that I was inspired to “up the bar” on my own fitness regimen as a result of the project.
-So when Edgar recently approached me about putting together an all-new website and print portfolio, naturally I picked up a fresh pair of New Balance sneakers and prepared to hit the ground running.
+So when Edgar recently approached me about a Web Edit as well as a Print Edit, I picked up a fresh pair of New Balance sneakers and prepared to hit the ground running.

 Edgar’s photo radiance doesn’t just come from his sports/fitness work.
 His lifestyle photography shines equally as bright, just with a bit less adrenaline.
 What’s fascinating about his photographic identity is that although these different forms of energy do send the two bodies of work into different stylistic directions, they both still end up very much feeling “Artiga.”

 Rather than work against the grain, I proposed that we present his print portfolio as two separate books featuring identical cover designs with variations on the same color palette (Edgar’s signature orange, black and white).
 This would allow each of his bodies of work to function on their highest and purest level, while also adding some stylish branding to his presentation.
 Let’s not forget, this also provides a seemingly obvious solution to one of literature’s greatest quandaries: in the yellow woods, take both roads!